Sanctions hit Russian economy, although Putin says otherwise

 — Russia is facing a historic default on its bonds, which will likely freeze the country out of the debt markets for years.

-Meanwhile, Treasury officials and most economists urge patience that sanctions take months to have full effect.
+Meanwhile, Treasury officials and most economists urge patience, saying that sanctions take months to have their full effect.
 If Russia can’t get appropriate amounts of capital, parts or supplies over time, that will cause even more factories and businesses to shut down, leading to higher unemployment.

 It took nearly an entire year after Russia was sanctioned for seizing Ukraine’s Crimea peninsula in 2014 for its economic data to show signs of distress, such as higher inflation, a decline in industrial production and a slowdown in economic growth.